speedskater/babel-plugin-rewire/README.md

 Therefore for each module it adds and exports the methods `__GetDependency__`, `__Rewire__`, and `__ResetDependency__`.
 For compatibility reasons with rewire.js, the methods `__get__` and `__set__` are exported as well.
 These methods allow you to rewire the module under test.
-Furthermore in case of a default export these methods are assigned to the existing default export.
+Furthermore in case of a default export these methods are assigned to the existing default export, except for default exports of primitive types (boolean, number, string, ...).

+An additional object named `__RewireAPI__` is exported as named export as well as a property of the default export.
+This object itself contains all the functions mentioned above as fields.
+This enables one to rewire members of the imported module itself without explicitly importing the module (see [Handling of default exports](#handling-of-default-exports) below).

 ##ES6 Imports and React